English Language and Literature

 - ENGL 120, Reading and Writing the Modern Essay, uses close study of selected works of nonfiction to prepare students to become critical readers and to apply professional strategies to their own writing.
 Readings are drawn from the works of authors such as Joan Didion, Malcolm Gladwell, Maxine Hong Kingston, N. Scott Momaday, George Orwell, Brent Staples, Jonathan Swift, Henry David Thoreau, Tom Wolfe, and Alice Walker.
 Written assignments, involving frequent revision, represent such forms of the essay as autobiography, portraiture, nature writing, cultural critique, and formal argument.

-- ENGL 126, Major English Poets from Milton to T. S. Eliot, continues the introduction begun in ENGL 125 to the abiding formal and thematic concerns of anglophone poetic traditions.
-Through the reading of monumental works by John Milton, Alexander Pope, William Wordsworth, and T. S. Eliot (or another twentieth-century poet), students explore texts that helped shape the traditions of English and American verse as well as anglophone drama and novels.
+ENGL 126, Readings in English Poetry II, continues the introduction begun in ENGL 125 to the abiding formal and thematic concerns of anglophone poetic traditions, through close reading of select poems from the eighteenth century through the present.
+Emphasis on developing skills of literary interpretation and critical writing; diverse genres and social histories; and modernity’s multiple canons and traditions.
+Authors may include Alexander Pope, William Wordsworth, Elizabeth Barrett Browning, Robert Browning, W. B. Yeats, T. S. Eliot, Langston Hughes, Gertrude Stein, Gwendolyn Brooks, Elizabeth Bishop, and Derek Walcott, among others.
 This course emphasizes continued development of students’ critical and analytic writing and argumentation skills.
-ENGL 126 is a prerequisite for the English major but is open to all students regardless of intended major.
+ENGL 126 is a foundational course for the English major but is open to all students regardless of intended major.

 - ENGL 129, Tragedy in the European Literary Tradition, provides an intensive introduction to one of the most powerful forms in Western literature.
 Students explore tragic drama from its origins in ancient Greece and Rome through the European Renaissance to the present day.
 This course addresses themes of justice, religion, free will, family, gender, race, and dramaturgy, beginning with Homer’s Iliad, and continuing in plays by Aeschylus, Sophocles, Euripides, Seneca, Shakespeare, Racine, Ibsen, Chekhov, Brecht, Beckett, Soyinka, and others.
 Strong emphasis on the development of student writing accompanies study of the texts.